LD-111/SwiftSpot-Parking/README.md

 python admin_server.py
 ```

-The inner servers will connect to the test Mosquitto broker and subscribe to topics for three parking spots.
+The inner server will connect to the test Mosquitto broker and subscribe to topics for three parking spots.
 Received messages will be sent to the web servers depending on their nature:
 - The private web server will handle the availability, temperature and humidity.
 - The public web server will only handle the availability of each parking spot.